casterbyte/MITMonster/README.md

 # Disclaimer

 All information contained in this repository is provided for educational and research purposes only.
-The author is not responsible for any harm caused by using this information.
+The author is not responsible for any harm caused by using this informatio.

 # Table of Contents
 * [Prologue](#Prologue)